 Here is an example of a call option purchase using numbers from the ICE Canada canola market.

-Purchasing that March 510 call option for $27/tonne (plus about $1/tonne commission) would give you the right to create a buy futures position in your futures account at a price of $510/tonne anytime up to expiry of that option in late April.
-It is this right that gives the call
+Purchasing the March $510 call option for $27 per tonne, plus about $1 per tonne commission, would give you the right to create a buy futures position in your futures account at a price of $510 per tonne anytime up to expiry of that option in late April.
+It is this right that gives the call option its value.

-If you buy an option, there are three ways to deal with that option:
+If you buy an option, there are 3 ways to deal with that option:

-- You can exercise the option, that is, create the specific futures position that buying the option has given you the rights for.
-To do this, you would just ask your broker to "exercise" your option.
+- You can exercise the option, that is, create the specific futures position that buying the option has given you the rights to do.
+To do this, you would just ask your broker to exercise your option.
 When that is complete, you no longer own an option, but now have a new futures position.
 If you exercise a put option, you will create a sell futures position in your account; if you exercise a call option, you will create a buy futures position in your account.
 The specific futures position created will be determined by the characteristics of the option that you owned.
-Using the canola put option in the previous example, exercising the March 520 put option would create in your account a sell position in March canola futures at a price of $520/tonne.
+Using the canola put option in the previous example, exercising the March $520 put option would create in your account a sell position in March canola futures at a price of $520 per tonne.

 - You can sell the option as an option for its premium, which might be greater or less than the premium when you purchased that option.
 This alternative is often the best choice.
 You can sell an option anytime that futures and options are trading.
 You may be able to capture some option premium that would be lost when exercising the option or letting the option expire.
 Brokerage commissions to sell an option are usually less than when you exercise the option.

 - If you hold the option until the end of its life, it may not have any remaining premium.
 When the remaining option premium is less than the brokerage cost to sell that option, then you would just let the option expire.
-Like insurance, in letting an option expire, you could consider that the option provided specific protection (i.e., price) while you owned that right, but you did not have a "claim" before the term of that price risk coverage ended.
+Like insurance, in letting an option expire, you could consider that the option provided specific protection, that is, price, while you owned that right, but you did not have a claim before the term of that price risk coverage ended.

-The premium (value) of an option is subject to change by open market trading whenever the futures market is trading.
-Canola option strike prices are $5/tonne apart, so there are many strikes prices available.
+The premium or value of an option is subject to change by open market trading whenever the futures market is trading.
+Canola option strike prices are $5 per tonne apart, so there are many strikes prices available.
 On days when a particular option strike price does not trade, the commodity exchange uses a computer program to estimate the daily settlement value of that option.

-The purchase of a March 520 canola put option at a cost of $26/tonne (plus commission) can be interpreted as locking in a minimum futures price.
-If the entire premium (cost) was eventually lost, buying that option can be considered as locking in a minimum March canola futures price of $493/tonne (520 strike price MINUS the $26/tonne premium minus $1/tonne commission).
-If the futures price falls from $515/tonne, the premium of the $520 put option will tend to rise.
+The purchase of a March $520 canola put option at a cost of $26 per tonne, plus commission, can be interpreted as locking in a minimum futures price.
+If the entire premium or cost was eventually lost, buying that option can be considered as locking in a minimum March canola futures price of $493 per tonne ($520 strike price minus the $26 per tonne premium minus $1 per tonne commission).
+If the futures price falls from $515 per tonne, the premium of the $520 put option will tend to rise.

-Alternatively, if the futures price rises, the value of the 520 put option will tend to fall.
+Alternatively, if the futures price rises, the value of the $520 put option will tend to fall.
 But, if the futures price rises, it implies that the value of physical canola is also rising.
-If the option is kept to expiry, and if then the option has intrinsic value (i.e., March futures below $520/tonne), the $520 put option would be automatically exercised, thus creating a profitable March canola futures "sell" position (not considering the original cost of the option).
+If the option is kept to expiry, and if then the option has intrinsic value, that is, March futures is below $520 per tonne, the $520 put option would be automatically exercised, thus creating a profitable March canola futures sell position, not considering the original cost of the option.
 That sell futures position would then have to be offset at some time before the March canola futures expires.